HoustonUseRs/intro-to-web-scraping/workshop_guide.md

 Let's load the page in Chrome.
 We can see that if we hover over the first person's link, the lower left hand of our browser displays an email link.
 There's no easy way for us to manually get the email link address for each person by copying and pasting as before.

-Getting a grasp on how the computer sees the page will help us communicate to it what part or parts of the page to select to grab information from.
+Getting a grasp of how the computer sees the page will help us tell it what part(s) to grab.
 Let's "inspect" the page.

-The code we see when we inspect the page is what the browser translates into the webpage as we see it right now.
-For this webpage, the code that we are seeing is what our code for automated scraping will download from the Internet to scrape information from.
+The code we see when we inspect the page is what the browser translates into the webpage.
+For this webpage, this source code is what our scraper code will download from the Internet.

-We can see the HTML, or the code for the content of the page here.
+We can look at the HTML, or the code page content.
 If we inspect the code specifically for the name of the first person by right clicking on it and choosing the "Inspect" option, we see the HTML for just that link highlighted.

-We can see both the text of the link in between the `<a>` and `</a>` things, but also, we can see the link address that it links to by the `href=` thing.
+We can see both the text of the link in between the `<a>` and `</a>` things.
+We also can see the address it links to by the `href=` thing.
 Let's inspect the name of the second person by right clicking on it and choosing the "Inspect" option as before.
 We see a similar pattern with the second person's name and email link.

-The code for pretty much any link on any website will look similar.
+The code for pretty much any link on a website will look similar.
 The `<a>` and `</a>` things are the opening and closing tags.
 The `href=` thing is called an attribute, where the attribute is named `href` and the value is the link address itself.
 This unit of HTML, with the opening and closing tags, the attributes, and the content the tag encloses, is called an HTML element.

 If we glance at the HTML around the HTML for the links, we will see a similar pattern of open and closing tags for content, along with different attributes for that content on the opening tags.